searchspring/snap/packages/snap-preact-components/src/components/Molecules/Carousel/readme.md

 # Carousel

-Renders a carousel of slides using children, built with [Swiper](https://swiper6.vercel.app)
+Renders a carousel of slides using children, built with [Swiper v6.8.4](https://swiper6.vercel.app)

 ## Sub-components
 - Icon